 and its honeyed opulence dominated every scene in which he appeared

 At the start of the 2014/15 season Anthony made his company debut with Lyric Opera of Kansas City as Giorgio Germont in La traviata.
 The Baritone then returned to Opera Pittsburgh as Iago in Otello.
 A regular at The English National Opera, Mr. Michaels-Moore next appeared as Giorgio Germont in Peter Konwitschny's acclaimed production of Verdi's La traviata.
-Finally, the singer topped off the 14/15 season in 2 new works: first, he made an exciting return to Teatro alla Scala, starring in the world premiere of Giorgio Battistelli's C02, based on Al Gore's An Inconvenient Truth.
+Finally, he topped off the 14/15 season in 2 new works: first, he made an exciting return to Teatro alla Scala, starring in the world premiere of Giorgio Battistelli's C02, based on Al Gore's An Inconvenient Truth.
 Michaels-Moore created the main role of climatologist Dr. David Adamson in a production directed by Robert Carsen.
-Lastly, in Summer 2015, Mr. Michaels-Moore returned to The Santa Fe Opera in the highly-anticipated world premiere of Cold Mountain by the Pulitzer Prize-winning composer Jennifer Higdon.
+Then, in Summer 2015, Mr. Michaels-Moore returned to The Santa Fe Opera in the highly-anticipated world premiere of Cold Mountain by the Pulitzer Prize-winning composer Jennifer Higdon.

 Currently Anthony is on sabbatical in Bavaria, studying German.
 Future projects include his return to stages across Europe in a multi-city tour of La traviata with Nederlandse Reisopera.